deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

         {% include figure.html path="/assets/img/2023-11-09-interpretability-of-toy-tasks/legend.png" class="img-fluid" %}
     </div>
 </div>
-In regimes of high sparsity (i.e., below $1-S=0.1$ on the phase diagram above) the ReLU models are highly polysemantic for all relative feature importances, reflecting an inability to encode featues with a sparse signal.
+In regimes of high sparsity (i.e., below $1-S=0.1$ on the phase diagram above) the ReLU models are highly polysemantic for all relative feature importances, reflecting an inability to encode features with a sparse signal.
 In regimes of low sparsity, the model generally embeds the more important of the two features.
 This result mirrors the phase diagram in <d-cite key="toymodels"></d-cite> as expected.

 ### GeLU/SiLU

 The GeLU (Gaussian Error Linear Units) and SiLU (Sigmoid Linear Units) activation functions are very similar to one another, and as a result produced very similar experimental results.
 Both functions are akin to a "smoothed out" version of the ReLU function, i.e., they have no discontinuities.
 The GeLU has recently been popularized as the activation function of choice in many transformers, including BERT <d-cite key="Devlin2019BERTPO"></d-cite> and GPT <d-cite key="gpt"></d-cite>.
 The GeLU is differentiable for all $x$ - and has a smoother curve than the SiLU (Swish) activation. <d-cite key="elhage2022solu"></d-cite> found that in the setting of transformers, the GeLU was less interpretable than the SoLU.
 This may be the case after having many linear layers activation - but with a single layer this is not the case.

 <div class="caption">
-    GeLU
+    GeLU $W^TW$ Matrices
 </div>
 <div class="row mt-3 l-page">
     <div class="col-sm mt-3 mt-md-0">